 We also wanted to see several national parks, so we included them.
 Planning a road trip to Yellowstone became easier with this tool.

 We continued to add and subtract as our plans finalized.
 With each plotted point, we could include a date and notes.

 We used a good-old-fashioned bullet journal to keep track of confirmation numbers and contact info because we knew we'd be in places without any connection, but we could have used Roadtrippers as a repository and made it a full-fledged itinerary.

 This was a good portion of our plan before we left.
 The return trip changed considerably, but we were able to modify it easily through the app.

-RoadTrippers is an amazing resource with a robust community.
-It makes planning a road trip easy, and could even introduce you to places you never would have considered before using it.
+When we take road trips, we want to go everywhere.
+Since that isn't feasible, we use tools like the Roadtrippers app to help us narrow it down.
+It's an amazing resource with a robust community, making planning a road trip easy, and can even introduce you to places you never would have considered before using it.